 Thankfully the attempt to censor Robin Hood failed.
 Although the Green Feather Movement lasted less than a year and concluded more than 50 years ago, we are still confronted with the same kinds of censorship in communities throughout the United States today.

 These displays of activism and solidarity were important challenges to the abusive power of McCarthyism.
 As students and teachers are faced with attempts to censor people’s history, the Green Feather Movement inspires us to support the right to teach outside the textbook.

 By Alison Kysia.
 Kysia taught history at Northern Virginia Community College-Alexandria, was a Zinn Education Project Fellow (2013), and she developed the “Islamophobia: a people’s history teaching guide” at Teaching for Change.

-Read a longer version of this article with a related student research project here.
+Read a longer version of this article.

 Order green feather stickers, scroll down to form on this page.